123456789_123456789_123456789_123456789_123456789_

 Here is a list of all of the supported types with a link to their API docs for more detailed information on how to use them, their method parameters, etc.

-The belongs_to Association
+belongs_to

-A belongs_to association sets up a connection with another model, such that each instance of the declaring model "belongs to" one instance of the other model.
+A belongs_to association sets up a relationship with another model, such that each instance of the declaring model "belongs to" one instance of the other model.
 For example, if your application includes authors and books, and each book can be assigned to exactly one author, you'd declare the book model this way:

 class Book < ApplicationRecord